All Hallows Eve-Samhain

 broken image

-Today, we all are involved in the celebration of Halloween, which has lost all recognition of its roots.
+This month of October, we all are involved in the celebration of Halloween, which has lost all recognition of its roots.
 It was a celebration of the Dead and Death.
 Today, in Mexico that celebration still is practiced as the Festival of Santa Muerte (ST. Death), for death is to be celebrated as a transformation of the Soul, from flesh back to its source.
-Besides, it is inevitable, so fearing it is only plain ignorance.
+Besides, it is inevitable, so fearing it is only plain ignorance of life itself.

 broken image

-Those who practice Tarot and/or are readers of my blog, know the above charming fellow as Death- ATU/Key 13, of the Thoth Tarot.
+Those who practice the Western Mysteries and/or Tarot know the above charming fellow as Death- ATU/Key 13, of the Thoth Tarot.
 In the British Isles, he was known as LORD DREAD or DREADLORD and October 31st is his Holy Day!
 He is also known as the Semitic version of the Asiatic Sana, Samara (Aryan), or Samarium, "the leveler" And most of us know that you can level things very well with a skillful usage of a Scythe; a very particular harvesting tool of this dancing fellow.

 broken image